Tenderly/tenderly-examples/uniswap-factory-pool-monitoring/README.md

 tenderly actions deploy
 ```

-This command deploys your Web3 Action as configured in the tenderly.yaml file.
+This command deploys your Web3 Action as configured in the `tenderly.yaml` file.

-## How to Use
+## Step 5: Monitoring

-Once deployed, the Web3 Action will automatically trigger whenever the `PoolCreated` event is emitted by the UniswapV3Factory contract.
-The action will execute the actionFn function defined in your code, which can perform tasks such as:
+This Web3 Action will automatically trigger whenever the `PoolCreated` event is emitted by the UniswapV3Factory contract.
+The action will execute the actionFn function defined in your code, and will perform the following:

-- Logging details about the newly created pool
+- Logging details about the newly created Pool
-- Adding the new pool contract to your Tenderly project
+- Adding the new Pool contract to your Tenderly project
-- Tagging the new pool contract for easier management
+- Tagging the new Pool contract for easier management
 - Performing additional analysis or actions based on the pool creation

-You can monitor the execution of your Web3 Action in the Tenderly dashboard under the Web3 Actions tab.

-## Note on Alert as Trigger
-The alert you created in Step 1 serves as the trigger for your Web3 Action.
-Whenever the specified event (PoolCreated) is emitted by the UniswapV3Factory contract, Tenderly will detect it through the alert system.
-This alert then automatically triggers the execution of your Web3 Action, allowing you to respond to new pool creations in real-time without manual intervention.
-This setup provides a powerful way to automate interactions with the Uniswap V3 ecosystem, enabling you to stay updated on new pool creations and perform custom actions as needed.